necdetsanli/jobtracker/README.md

   - `scripts` – helper scripts (build, etc.)
 - Code is written with testability in mind; most logic lives in libraries, not in `main()`.

+### Cross-platform notes

+The project is designed to be portable across platforms:

+- Uses only standard C++ and the C++ standard library for core logic
+- Avoids POSIX-only APIs; platform-specific code paths (e.g. localtime_r vs. localtime_s) are guarded with preprocessor checks
+- Compiler flags are configured conditionally in CMake (MSVC vs. GCC/Clang)

+Planned:

+- Windows support using MSVC + CMake + Ninja
+- Optional vcpkg integration for dependencies such as SQLite3 and Catch2

 ---

 ## Possible future work